peter-murray/github-security-report-action/README.md

 ## Future improvements

-* Add support for selecting reporting templates to the parameters
+* Additional work on the currently available reports
 * Example of extending html templates and using them